Ariful-Islam-01/Console-Application-Development-Using-Numerical-Methods/README.md

 ---

-## 🧩 Structure of Each Method
-Each numerical method in the application consists of the following four components:

-1. **Theory** – Mathematical background and explanation
-2. **Code** – Algorithmic implementation
-3. **Input** – User-provided data
-4. **Output** – Computed numerical result
+## Contributors
+This project was developed by :

+- SK.
+NAZMUS SALEHIN NIROB – Roll : 2207045
+- A. R. M. Ariful Islam – Roll : 2207046
+- PRIOM SARKAR – Roll : 2207048

 ---

-## 🔄 Execution Flow
-1.
-2.
-3.
-4.

----

-## ⌨ Input and Output Format
-- **Input:** Numerical values, matrices, initial guesses, step size, or data points
-- **Output:** Approximate solution and final result

-All interactions are performed via the console.

----

-## 🛠 Technologies Used
-- **Programming Language:** C / C++
-- **Compiler:** GCC / g++
-- **Development Environment:** Code::Blocks / VS Code
-- **Platform:** Windows / Linux

----

-## 👥 Contributors
-This project was developed by a group of **three students**:

-- Member 1 – Roll No:  2207045
-- Member 2 – Roll No:  2207046
-- Member 3 – Roll No:  2207048

----

-## 📜 License
-This project is intended **strictly for academic and educational purposes**.
-Unauthorized commercial use is prohibited.

-© 2025 Department of Computer Science and Engineering